Teversal

+Etymology

+Different conjectures have been devised to the name of Teversal, including that there are two elements to it.
+The first element referring to tiefrere meaning ‘painter’ used in the sense of ‘sorcerer’.
+The second element refers to holt, 'wood' and (ge)heald, 'hold, shelter’.

 History

+Arthur Mee (1938) described Teversal as ‘crowning a green hilltop, looking out to Hardwick Hall in splendid trees two miles away, it is a charming oasis where we forget the collieries and find treasure wrought by men who knew not coal’.

 Teversal (called Tevershall) is the site of fictional Wragby Hall, the home of Lady Chatterley in the novel Lady Chatterley's Lover by D. H. Lawrence.
+Teversal is mentioned in the Domesday Book in 1086 within the hundred of Broxtowe.
+It was the land of Ralph son of Hubert.

-As part of the history of Beauchief Abbey, Sheffield in 1190-1225 William Barry, Lord of Teversal was granted two tofts and crofts in Stanley, a hamlet within the Teversal area.
+As part of the history of Beauchief Abbey, Sheffield in 1190-1225 William Barry, Lord of Teversal was granted two tofts and crofts in Stanley a hamlet within the Teversal area.
 The grant meant that there was sufficient area for a farm.
 The land now is now Stanley Grange Farm.
 In 1525 Thomas North owned the Grange, where he kept his sheep.
 In 1537 William Bolles owned the Grange, he was a receiver of the governments dissolved monasteries at the time.
 Bolles later owned Felley Priory after the priory was dissolved in 1536, as part of King Henry VIII's Dissolution of the Monasteries.

+Teversal is a former civil parish and had a population of 946 in 1931.
+On 1 April 1935 the parish was abolished and the area became part of the parish and urban district of Sutton in Ashfield.
+Sutton in Ashfield Urban District was in turn abolished in 1974 to become part of the new district of Ashfield.
+No successor parish was created for the former urban district and so Teversal is directly administered by Ashfield District Council.